 How to Calculate Arc Length

-The length of the arc in a sector can be found using an easy formula.
+You can find the length of the sector’s arc using an easy formula.

 Arc Length Formula